ErsatzTV/ErsatzTV/docs/user-guide/search.md

 - `content_rating`: The movie content rating (case-sensitive)
 - `language`: The movie audio stream language
 - `release_date`: The movie release date (YYYYMMDD)
+- `minutes`: the rounded-up whole number duration of the movie in minutes
 - `type`: Always `movie`

 ### Shows